gguillau/Data-Science-Portfolio/README.md

 ## Relevant Experience:
+[Prediciting Song Valence - Cuetessa,inc Project](https://github.com/giova22i/Cuetessa-Project): Tasked with developing a Python-based regression model to predict the valence of pop songs for the purpose of playlist curation and other applications.

+__Highlights__:
+* Data collection and extraction using Spotify’s Web API
+* Audio feature extraction and analysis from mp3 files using Librosa (python package for music analysis)
+* Regression analysis to predict valence using both song lyrics (NLP) and audio features as input

+*Tools: pandas, numPy, matplotlib, seaborn, spotipy, transformers, sklearn, Librosa*

  [DataReadyDFW Grant Automation Project](https://github.com/giova22i/DataReady-Internship): Develop an automation system for a nonprofit organization (DataReady DFW) to find available grant opportunities and fill out applications with little or no human intervention.

 __Highlights__:
-* Grant Automation Team:
-    * Developed a bookmarking chrome extension to collect grant websites using electronJs using Python
-    * Create web scraping scripts to collect relevant grant information from bookmarked websites
-    * Database management, collected, analyzed, and interpreted raw data from various sources
+* Database management; collected, analyzed, and interpreted raw public grant data
+* Developed and implemented scripts to autofill constant values
+* Collection, reporting, and analysis of website data
 * Filtered/trained script to select further grant opportunities using Natural Language Processing
-* Web Analytics Team:
-    * Collection, reporting, and analysis of website data through the use of Google Analytics software.

 *Tools: TensorFlow, Beautiful Soup, Selenium, pandas, ntlk, Google Analytics*

 ## Technical Projects: